#1 Home Improvement Retailer

 Plant Seeds Outside With Direct Sow

 Planting seeds into your garden soil, or using the direct sow method, is an alternative option.
-There's less tending and planning than growing indoors.
-If you like to go with the flow, follow the instructions on your seed packet and try it.
+It doesn't give you as much organized planning in terms of space and reliability as starting indoors.
+However, if you like to go with the flow, follow the instructions on your seed package and try it.

 Start Seeds Indoors

-If you'd like more control over your seedlings' journey or you're eager to get growing, start your seeds indoors instead.
+If you're eager to get growing or would like more control in the care and feeding of seedlings, start your seeds indoors in your own plant nursery.
 In general, you can plant seeds indoors about a month before you can do it outside.
 Like direct sow, you push the seeds into the soil as directed on the seed packet, but that's where the similarities end.

-You're responsible for giving them quality substitutes for sun and rain.
-Keep your seeds cozy with warming mats and grow lights, water them carefully with a spray bottle or watering can, then thin them as they germinate in groups of three.
+You're responsible for giving them quality substitutes for rain and sun.
+Keep your seeds warm with warming mats and grow lights, water them carefully with a spray bottle or watering can, then thin them as they germinate in groups of three.
 Give them a boost with a gently blowing fan as they lengthen into sprouts if you'd like.
 Harden them off to get them used to outdoor conditions, then transplant them into your garden when they're big enough.

 Transplant Young Plants Into Their New Homes